vmware/terraform-provider-vcfa/website/docs/r/content_library.html.markdown

 * `is_subscribed` - Whether this Content Library is subscribed from an external published library
 * `library_type` - The type of content library, can be either `PROVIDER` (Content Library that is scoped to a provider) or `TENANT` (Content Library that is scoped to a tenant organization)
-* `owner_org_id` - The reference to the Organization that the Content Library belongs to
 * `version_number` - Version number of this Content library

 ## Importing